Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices

 To further elucidate the origin of the structural features of BFO/SRO SLs, we condense individually the displacement patterns of different symmetry to understand the energy couplings at play.
 Clearly, the $\Gamma_1$ out-of-plane polar mode and $M_5$ in-plane tilt modes are the strongest instabilities, leading each to a lowering of the energy from the high symmetry structure by about 250 meV/p.u. each (see Figure~\ref{fig:energetics}a).
 Subsequently, once the $\Gamma_1$ and $M_5$ modes are condensed, only the oxygen octahedra rotation along the out-of-plane direction lower the energy, with the $M_2$ and $A_2$ modes slightly lowering the energy further.
-Only then, once the modes $\Gamma_1$,$M_5$ and either $M_2$ or $A_2$ are condensed, can the energy be further lowered by condensing the in-plane polar $\Gamma_5$ mode (when $M_2$ is condensed) or the in-plane antipolar mode $Z_5$ (when $A_2$ is condensed) (see Figure~\ref{fig:energetics}b).
-Interestingly, Figure~\ref{fig:energetics}b-d shows that the energy curve is asymmetric; symmetry analysis of possible energy couplings (see Supplementary Information) reveals that it is the result of trilinear terms mixing of the form $\phi_{M_2}\phi_{M_5}u_{\Gamma_5}$ and $\phi_{A_2}\phi_{M_5}u_{Z_5}$.
+Only then, once the modes $\Gamma_1$,$M_5$ and either $M_2$ or $A_2$ are condensed, can the energy be further lowered by condensing the in-plane polar $\Gamma_5$ mode (when $M_2$ is condensed) or the in-plane antipolar mode $Z_5$ (when $A_2$ is condensed) as plotted in Figure~\ref{fig:energetics}b).
+Interestingly, Figure~\ref{fig:energetics}b-d shows that the energy curve is asymmetric; symmetry analysis of possible energy couplings (see Supplemental Material~\cite{SMxu2024}) reveals that it is the result of trilinear coupling terms of the form $\phi_{M_2}\phi_{M_5}u_{\Gamma_5}$ and $\phi_{A_2}\phi_{M_5}u_{Z_5}$.
 Quite surprisingly, the out-of-plane polar mode $\Gamma_1$ significantly alters these trilinear couplings: without it ($u_{\Gamma_1}=0$, see dashed lines in Figure~\ref{fig:energetics}b) the minimum of energy for the $Z_5$ or $\Gamma_5$ mode is reversed compared to the case $u_{\Gamma_1}=1$.
 This quadrilinear coupling with out-of-plane polar displacements creates new opportunities to use BFO-based SLs to engineer switchable hybrid improper polar displacements.
 Polarization is notoriously difficult to switch in hybrid improper ferroelectrics.
 Since we have indications that the features exposed in this work apply to other BFO-based SLs~\cite{gu2024}, one may envision new pathways to switch polarization in hybrid improper ferroelectrics.
-In particular, in BFO/dielectric superlattices, where one would expect $u_{\Gamma_1}$ to be small, creating free carriers in the dielectric layer (effectively rendering it metallic) via optical absorption is a tantalizing prospect to increase the out-of-plane polarization and leverage the mechanisms demonstrated in Figure~\ref{fig:energetics}b to eventually switch the in-plane polarization.
+In particular, in BFO/dielectric superlattices, one could imagine to manipulate $u_{\Gamma_1}$ via electric fields or optical excitation, and leverage the mechanisms demonstrated in Figure~\ref{fig:energetics}b to eventually switch the in-plane polarization.
+In fact, we show in the Supplementary Material that $u_{\Gamma_1}$ can indeed control the direction of in-plane polar moments in [BiFeO\textsubscript{3}]\textsubscript{1}/[LaFeO\textsubscript{3}]\textsubscript{1} SLs.